Training and revalidation

 |Haxby Group Training||

 Haxby Group offer a series of interactive courses designed for both clinicians and support staff, these include both scheduled sessions that can be booked onto and bespoke training.
-Further information on training available in 2019 can be found through this link and on other programmes offered through this link.

 |Humber, Coast and Vale Excellence Centre||